 With Christmas fast approaching, our attention is turning towards gifts, good times and good food.
 And some of the best places to get these gifts, have a good time and get your hands on a huge array of good food is at one of Brisbane’s Christmas Markets.

-The market closest to Christmas Day is the Portside Twilight Christmas Markets on Sunday, December 18, which is on the same night as Brisbane’s first Christmas Boat Parade.
+The market closest to Christmas Day is the BrisStyle Twilight Christmas Market at King George Square on Friday, December 22.

 Get into the festive spirit at Christmas Putt Putt, a themed mini golf course that’s popped up for the festive season.
 The course has undergone a merry makeover, decked out with tinsel, giant candy canes, Christmas trees, reindeer, lights and of course a massive Santa statue.